 3. How much does a knockdown rebuild cost?

-You can expect to spend anything between $350,000 and $750,000, depending on the particular specifications of your home.
-This cost includes design, demolition, insurance, building charges, architectural drawings, and refinancing costs.
-This is higher compared to the national average, which is $320,000.
+Depending on the specifics of your home, you can anticipate spending between $350,000 and $750,000, which includes design, demolition, insurance, building charges, architectural drawings, and refinancing costs.
+This is more than the national average of $320,000.

 4. What does rebuilding mean in construction?